 Dr Grace Ononiwu

-Meet Dr Grace Ononiwu CBE who has gone from Herts Law graduate to Chief Crown Prosecutor for the West Midlands.
+Meet Dr Grace Ononiwu CBE who has gone from Herts law graduate to Chief Crown Prosecutor for the Crown Prosecution Service (CPS) West Midlands region incorporating West Midlands, Staffordshire, Warwickshire, West Mercia and British Transport Police).

 |Current job role||Chief Crown Prosecutor|